The cf CLI command

 For more information about routes and domains, see Routes and Domains.

-The following session illustrates how TAS for VMs assigns default values to app when given a
+cf push example-app demonstrates how TAS for VMs assigns default values to an app you push:

 Pushing an app with with custom settings typically proceeds as follows: